vohtaski/shindig-moodle-block/README.md

 1. If you only want to render gadgets, you can specify any existing shindig installation in the cloud.
 2. The best way is to use Apache Shindig extended with Spaces. this way you also support OpenSocial APIs.
-For this, please use the shindig that comes with [another moodle plugin for OpenSocial Gadgets](https://github.com/vohtaski/shindig-moodle-mod).
+For this, please install [another moodle plugin for OpenSocial Gadgets](https://github.com/vohtaski/shindig-moodle-mod) and use the shindig that comes with it.
 See installation instructions there.

 Settings per gadget
 -------------------